 The pilot program will consist of no less than 35 participants at any given time, with no less than 27 in the Patrol Division.
-The participants will be selected by the Assistant Chief from a list of volunteers which will be maintained by the Mobile Video System Administrator (MVSA).
+The participants will be selected randomly assigned by the Assistant Chief from a list of volunteers which will be maintained by the Mobile Video System Administrator (MVSA).

-Employees participating in the Body Worn Camera (BWC) Pilot Program shall adhere to the operational objectives outlined in this policy to maximize the effectiveness of the BWC and the integrity of the video and audio evidence.
+Employees participating in the Body Worn Camera (BWC) Pilot Program shall adhere to the operational objectives outlined in this policy to maximize the effectiveness of the Page 1 of 8

-Page 1 of 9